Do you want to declutter paper in your home or office?

 Gift certificates or vouchers.

-A quick phone call to the company offering the service or product will let you know if the certificate is still valid.
+A quick phone call or online research will let you know if the certificate is still valid.
 If it is, save it and use it!
-If it isn’t, you can shred and recycle it without worry.
+If it isn’t, you can shred and recycle it.

 Travel books or guides